kaby76/AntlrVSIX/doc/building.md

 This build tool, called [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks), is written in C#, and encapsulates the Antlr command-line tool.
 Antlr4BuildTasks is a standard package which you can [reference using NuGet](https://www.nuget.org/packages/Antlr4BuildTasks/).
+Also including in the Antlr4BuildTasks git tree is Antlr4BuildTasks.Templates.
+This Nuget package includes Net Core templates for generating a C# and C++ Antlr program.

 ## Prerequisites